jonnyt/caddy-coraza/README.md

 }
 ```

 Check the [coraza core rulest](https://github.com/coreruleset/coreruleset) and determine if rule ID `930120` can be disabled.
-To disable the rule globally add the following line toward the end of the `directive` block or in a custom `.conf` file:
+To disable the rule globally add the following line toward the end of the `directives` block or in a custom `.conf` file:

 ```
 SecRuleUpdateActionById 930120 "nolog,pass,ctl:ruleRemoveById=930120"